ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 Note that we haven't specified any drives yet, and as a result, there's no operating system to boot.
 What we're currently simulating is like a bare-bones computer without any hard drive or CDROM plugged in.

-You should see a window with the QEMU monitor console:
+You should see a window with a bootloader output informing us of an (expected) failure when trying to boot an operating system.

+There isn't anything particularly interesting about it, but it's a good opportunity to learn some basic QEMU controls.
+The QEMU window has several "tabs".
+In this case, the default one contains machine's virtualized VGA output.
+You can switch tabs using the drop-down "View" menu, or with keyboard shortcuts: `Ctrl`+`Alt`+`1`/`2`/`3`/etc.

+One of the "tabs" contains the QEMU _monitor console_.
+It provides a set of [commands](https://en.wikibooks.org/wiki/QEMU/Monitor) for controlling VM's execution (stopping, pausing, resuming, etc.).

 <img width="656" alt="image" src="images/qemu_console.png">

-There isn't anything particularly interesting about it, but it's a good opportunity to learn some basic QEMU controls.
-The console itself gives a bunch of [commands](https://en.wikibooks.org/wiki/QEMU/Monitor) for things like stopping or resuming a running VM.

-What might not be apparent, though, is that this window has other "tabs" (terminals).
-Try hitting `Ctrl`+`Opt`+`2` or `Ctrl`+`Opt`+`3` and you should see the output of serial and parallel ports.
-This is where we're going to see our operating system running.
-You can always go back to the monitor console with `Ctrl`+`Opt`+`1`.

 > [!NOTE]
 > If you click on the QEMU window, it will capture your mouse.
-Hit `Ctrl`+`Opt`+`G` to release it.
+Hit `Ctrl`+`Alt`+`G` to release it.

 In order to kill the machine, type `quit` into the console, close the window or kill the process from the terminal.